 No, we are not medical doctors and therefore we cannot prescribe any medication for you.
 You can contact your GP regarding any medication queries you have.

 No. First Step is a therapy service and therefore you will be placed on a waiting list until your treatment commences.
 If you do not feel that you are able to wait for an appointment, we may not be the right service for you.
 You can discuss this with your GP.

 Do you offer pain management support?

 First Step provides interventions for people with depression and anxiety and although this may be a result of pain we do not work on the pain specifically.
-We can discuss other options with you however, such as the pain management clinic, Persistent Physical Symptoms Service and you can also speak to your GP for further information.
+We can discuss other options with you however, such as the pain management clinic, Physical Health Psychology, and you can also speak to your GP for further information.